shammakh2/first-project-panda3d/README.md

 Portfolio 1: Project 1
 ======================

+    >MY REFLECTIVE REPORT is in the Doc folder

-This package is built as a part of the CSC1034: Portfolia-1.
+This package is built as a part of the CSC1034 Portfolio-1: First Practical.

 This is an animation of a panda bear with a camera revolving around it.
 It has sights and sounds of a forest and also bear roars.